xingweitian/fund-my-watcard/README.md

 ```

 One important step before funding is to fill the config file **.watcard_config**, which is generated and stored under the user directory.
-Type `watcard --config` to initilize and edit the config file.
+Type `watcard --config` to initialize and edit the config file.

 An example of **.watcard_config**: